enderversing/itp-blog/year/2025/fall/digitalfab/weeks/week3.md

 I am interested in fabricating a machine that automates zine-making, *maybe*.
 I am *not* interested in fabricating one-off objects - I am interested in fabricating machines that make things.

+I feel like this...is interesting.
+Not sure if it is practical, but it is interesting.

+I also think it would be fun to emboss all the letters in the book and/or emboss Braille on the back of every page, for accessibility.
+If the goal of the fabricated machine was to create books/zines that maximize both interactivity and accessibility, that would be nice to work on.

 ## Wild Card 1
 Could I run a laptop on alkaline batteries?
 I took a long time buying a [new laptop](https://frame.work) because I [don't](https://www.are.na/block/30319808) like [lithium-ion batteries](https://www.npr.org/sections/goatsandsoda/2023/02/01/1152893248/red-cobalt-congo-drc-mining-siddharth-kara) and try to avoid them at all costs.